deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 She sighed and unclipped the communicator, muttering a loaned human curse once it was safely turned off. "*Bitch*."

 Regaari chittered quietly.
 "Anyway, I don't know more than is in the message there.
-Though, if Warhorse thinks she had a rough time of it… I'm a little worried."
+Though, if WARHORSE thinks she had a rough time of it… I'm a little worried."

 "Is there any way to find out more?"
 Myun asked.